Unreal Editor for Fortnite: Features

-Discovery
+Fortnite Discovery

-In the Fortnite ecosystem, Discover or Discovery is the term used to describe the algorithm that puts UGC content in front of players in the form of playlists or rows in the Fortnite lobby.
-A Discover row consists of a thumbnail, title, and the current amount of players playing the experience.
-The addition of the public facing CCU metric was met with backlash from less popular developers, alleging it makes it harder to build a player base when potential users browsing Discover see no players in an experience and thus negatively compounding algorithmic bias against them.
-The specifics on how algorithm operates, and the data it uses to curate its rows, is kept secret by Epic, although they have stated it is a weighted a mix of total hits, player engagement, player retention, and the amount of V-Bucks users have spent after visiting a UGC experience.
+In Fortnite, the Discovery is an in-game browser that allows players to search up published creator made games and play them.
+Each game in a Discover row consists of a thumbnail, title, and the current amount of players playing the experience.
+The algorithm works based on a mix of total clicks per view, player engagement, player retention, and the amount of V-Bucks users have spent after visiting a UGC experience.
+The addition of the public facing player count metric for each game was met with backlash from less popular developers, alleging that it makes it harder to build a player base when potential users browsing Discover see no players in an experience and thus negatively compounding algorithmic bias against them.
+Epic does this to allow better and high quality games to become more successful, however much exploiting from creators that make addictive and low-effort copied games that abuse the algorithm have ironically allowed low quality games to thrive and good games to be less or not successful at all, which is one of the major criticisms and drawbacks of the algorithm.
+In hopes of allowing better quality games to thrive, Epic Games is continuously updating and making changes to the Discovery algorithm.
+These efforts have been somewhat unsuccessful so far, with countless numbers of UEFN developers still constantly complaining about the low player counts their published games get, and how their high-effort games are always being outplaced by other simpler and more low-effort games.

-Issues with intellectual property and DMCA takedowns

 With the release of UEFN, and its new feature of importing custom content, Discovery was met with a wave of intellectual property infringement in its curated rows of creations, ranging from the public facing thumbnail, to in-game assets.
 These experiences were able to thrive in the Fortnite community due to poor internal content review policies and procedures at Epic.
 In a tweet posted February 23, 2023 the official Fortnite Creative account addressed the issue for the first time and although this content may sometimes still appear, it has been drastically reduced.

 Another controversy that has troubled the beta stage of UEFN and the creator community is the use of requesting DMCA takedowns or action from Epic for experiences containing UGC created in Fortnite that is the same, or similar to other UGC created in Fortnite.
 Stemming from top creator TeamGeerzy filing an application to trademark "The Pit", and subsequently requesting Epic to takedown experiences with 'pit' terminology in the title (a common practice in many UGC ecosystems).
 Multiple experiences were then taken down by Epic which lead to major community backlash ultimately resulting in the official Fortnite Creative X account to respond to a tweet where they addressed the issue and reinstating the offending maps.